Ricci iteration on homogeneous spaces: Main results

 This hypothesis automatically holds when $H$ is maximal in $G$ (see Lemma \ref{gammaMaxLemma}).
 If an intermediate subgroup $K$ satisfying~\eqref{HKGEq} and~\eqref{km1hEq} exists, formula~\eqref{QHypEq} may fail to hold.
-However, when~\eqref{QHypEq} is false, all the $G$-invariant metrics on $M$ have the same Ricci curvature (see~\eqref{SameRicEq}), and the study of the Ricci iteration is of no interest.
+However, when~\eqref{QHypEq} is false, all the $G$-invariant metrics on $M$ have the same Ricci curvature (see~\eqref{SameRicEq}).
+In this case, there is at most one Ricci iteration in~$\mathcal M$.
+All the metrics in this iteration must be the same.
+Moreover, they must be Einstein.

+If $s=2$ and $T\in\mathcal M$ is given by~\eqref{T_def}, then the ratio $z_1/z_2$ determines $T$ up to scaling.
+Since we are assuming $z_1,z_2>0$, one may think of the space of such ratios as the moduli space of $G$-invariant metrics on~$M$.